 The monoplata is a crafty submission popularized by Marcelo Garcia in the late 2000s.
 The technique is a shoulder lock from mount or 3/4 mount (both options are explained here, along with the pros and cons of each).
-While omoplata has been in the submission grappler's vocabulary for the better part of 20 years now, the monoplata is only recently starting to become an understood and valid attack at higher level BJJ competition.
+While the omoplata has been in the submission grappler's vocabulary for the better part of 20 years now, the monoplata has only recently started to become an understood and valid attack at higher level BJJ competition.
 Here's a quick breakdown of the basics of how to set up and finish this extremely sneaky submission, along with some preemptive troubleshooting.

-3/4 Mount - Tight and Tough to Escape
+3/4 Mount: Tight and Tough to Escape

 Option 2: From Mount

 The pros of the setup from mount are that you don't need to be as flexible to set the monoplata up, and if you mess up, you're probably still going to be in the mount position.
 The con: your partner may be able to roll out to escape, or rotate their arm (but we'll deal with the latter).
 This is easiest to set up when your partner bear hugs you from bottom of mount (again, not ideal defensive posture, but it does happen).

 - Start by doing what Daniel calls a "diagonal push-up," creating an angle similar to the previous technique, focusing on trapping your partner's right arm in a perpetual underhook.

 - Next, try reaching under your leg and around your partner's shoulder (think: Shawn Williams guard).
 This will help to secure the position previously described.
 Create a frame across your partner's face in order to release their grip.